schuyberg/dplaviz/README.md

 See it online [here](http://www.schuyberg.com/dplaviz).

 Known issues and next steps:
-- Escape boolean terms in subject queries
+- Fix limiting by 'physical objects' and 'moving images'
+- Improve date limiting (use mean date instead of begin date to calculate range?)
-- Add sorting
+- Add sort by
 - Add routing
 - Improve subject facet legibility